 Paintedleaf occurs naturally on roadsides and in pinelands, hammocks and other disturbed areas.
 It can flower throughout the year, although in may be winter-dormant in northern Florida.
 Its tiny flowers attract butterflies and bees.
 The seeds are a favorite of mourning doves.

-Paintedleaf also is known by the scientific name Euphorbia cyathophora.
-The genus Euphorbia (as well as the family name Euphorbiaceae) refers to the Greek physician Euphorbus, who discovered many medicinal properties of plants in this genus.
+The genus name Euphorbia (as well as the family name Euphorbiaceae) refers to the Greek physician Euphorbus, who discovered many medicinal properties of plants in this genus.
+Paintedleaf was previously known by the scientific name Poinsettia cyathophora.
 Other common names include Florida poinsettia, wild poinsettia, dwarf poinsettia and fire-on-the-mountain.
 It is related to the common “Christmas” poinsettia (Euphorbia pulcherrima), which is indigenous to Mexico and bears larger, more striking red bracts.